gabsource/oc-scaffold-translation-plugin/README.md

 ## Settings

 Only one setting is available through the back-end settings screen, in the *System* section.
-The checkbox, which is checked by default, enables or disables the overriding by default.
+The checkbox, which is checked by default, enables or disables the overriding.

 If it is unchecked, translated stub can still be generated using the `--translated` (or `-t`) option switch with `create:plugin`, `create:controller` and `create:component` commands.